 Disability Riders

-When evaluating a policy, especially if you’re working with an agent that relies on commission, you’ll be introduced to a litany of insurance riders to upgrade the policy.
-The following includes some of the riders that I believe are worth considering:
+When evaluating a policy, especially if you’re working with a commission-based agent, you’ll be presented with a litany of insurance riders to enhance the policy.
+The following are some of the riders that I believe are worth considering:

-- Cost Of Living Adjustment (COLA) – A COLA rider will increase your benefits in proportion to the Consumer Price Index while you’re on.
+- Cost of Living Adjustment (COLA) – A COLA rider will increase your benefits in proportion to the Consumer Price Index while you’re on claim.

 - Student Loan Rider – Such a rider will ensure that your student loan payments are covered while you are on claim.

-- Retirement Protection – The purpose of this rider is to match any retirement savings you might have lost while on disability.
-If and when your benefits are triggered, funds may be placed in an irrevocable trust that will pay out upon retirement.
+- Retirement Protection – The purpose of this rider is to replace any retirement savings you may have lost while on disability.
+If and when your benefits are triggered, the funds can be placed in an irrevocable trust to be paid out upon retirement.

 - Future Purchase Option – This rider would allow a policyholder to increase their coverage over time as their income increases without additional medical underwriting.
 The downside is that these riders usually require higher premiums.

-- Residual Disability – This rider provides supplemental income if a disability only partially limits the policyholder’s ability to perform his or her job.
-The supplementary income enables a person to remain gainfully employed as they receive treatment and work toward full recovery.
+- Residual Disability – This rider provides supplemental income when a disability only partially limits a policyholder’s ability to work.
+The additional income allows a person to remain gainfully employed while receiving treatment and working toward a full recovery.

 Request a Free Policy Evaluation

-If you are considering purchasing a disability insurance policy or have recently purchased a policy, we will help you understand what you are entitled to and whether there are deficiencies in your coverage that could lead to a denied claim.
+If you are considering purchasing a disability insurance policy or have recently purchased a policy, we can help you understand what you are entitled to and whether there are deficiencies in your coverage that could result in a denied claim.
 It is easy for individual policyholders who are not trained to read insurance policies to misread or misunderstand the disability policy.
 As part of our evaluation, we will explain what everything means to you in your situation.

 - Total versus residual disability;